malomalo/bob_ross/README.md

 ## Installation

+The BobRoss client does not have any dependencies.

-BobRoss depends on the following:
+The BobRoss server depends on the following:

-  - `ruby`
   - `imagemagick`

 Optionally:

-  - `libwebp` to support the [WEBP](https://en.wikipedia.org/wiki/WebP) image format
+  - `libwebp` to support the [WEBP](https://en.wikipedia.org/wiki/WebP) image format.
-  - `jxrlib` to support the [JPEG XR](https://en.wikipedia.org/wiki/JPEG_XR) image format
+  - `jxrlib` to support the [JPEG XR](https://en.wikipedia.org/wiki/JPEG_XR) image format.
+  - The `sqlite3` gem to use the `Palette` cache, a local disk cache.

 # Client (Generating URLs)